Updated on 2024-06-27 GMT+08:00

 NOTE:

 If you need to execute the ls, du, cp, chmod, or chown command on a directory, you are advised to place no more than 500,000 files or subdirectories in that directory.
-Otherwise, requests may take long times as the NFS protocol sends a large number of requests to traverse directory files and requests are queueing up.
+Otherwise, requests may take a long time to complete as the NFS protocol sends a large number of requests to traverse directory files and requests are queueing up.

 Max. directory depth (unit: layer)